toph-pottschmidt/PDFtoCSVWizard/README.md

 # Introduction

 PDFtoCSVWizard is a tool designed for overhauling data-entry from PDFs to CSVs by simply clicking on texts, and working upward to powerful abstractions like templating rows and (coming soon) pages.
+NOTE: after a lot of time off this project it has suffered from mental model decay.
+Project is in a broken state and isn't planned to be maintained in the upcoming year.

 # Use